Winipedia/winipedia_utils/README.md

 - `test_zero.py` - Test file with one empyt test (so that initial tests pass)
 - `conftest.py` - Pytest configuration file
 - `.python-version` - Python version file for pyenv (if you use pyenv, puts in the lowest supported python version in pyproject.toml opposed to the latest possible python version in workflows)

+### GitHub Workflows and Matrix Strategy

+The project uses GitHub Actions workflows with a **matrix strategy** to ensure cross-platform compatibility:

+#### Matrix Configuration

+The health check and release workflows test your code across:
+- **Operating Systems**: Ubuntu (latest), Windows (latest), macOS (latest)
+- **Python Versions**: All versions specified in your `pyproject.toml` (e.g., 3.12, 3.13, 3.14)

+This matrix strategy ensures your code works reliably across different environments before merging or releasing.

+#### Workflow Structure

+The health check workflow consists of two jobs:

+1. **Matrix Job** (`health_check_matrix`) - Runs all checks in parallel across the matrix of OS and Python versions:
+   - Checkout repository
+   - Setup Git, Python, and Poetry
+   - Add Poetry to PATH (Windows-specific step)
+   - Install dependencies
+   - Setup CI keyring
+   - Protect repository (applies branch protection rules)
+   - Run pre-commit hooks (linting, formatting, type checking, security, tests)

+2. **Aggregation Job** (`health_check`) - Aggregates matrix results into a single status check:
+   - Required for branch protection compatibility
+   - Only runs after all matrix jobs complete successfully
+   - Provides a single status check that can be marked as required in branch protection rules

+The release workflow extends the health check workflow and adds a release job that runs after all health checks pass.

 ### Pre-commit Hook Workflow